 Synthesis of previous course work with integration of theories, research and the nursing process in meeting complex health needs of clients from diverse cultural backgrounds.
-Prerequisites: NSG 420/420L, 442/442L, NSG 451.
-Corequisites: 452L and/or approval of SAFA committee.
-(S)
+Prerequisites: NSG 420/420L, 442/442L.
+Corequisites: 452L or by SAFA committee approval.
+(S,SS)